croz-ltd/nrich/nrich-registry/README.md

 `RegistryHistoryController` is a REST endpoint with single url `nrich/registry/history/fetch` that returns history of changes on a registry entity  (a list of `EntityWithRevision`) to client.

-`RegistryDataFormConfigurationMappingCustomizer` is used to register registry entities with `nrich-form-configuration` library so clients can fetch validations for specific entities.
+`RegistryDataFormConfigurationMappingCustomizer` is used to register registry entities with `nrich-form-configuration` module so clients can fetch validations for specific entities.

 ## Usage